-Of many public wifi security best practices, regular patching and software updating are the essential.
-Your antivirus, applications, and web browser need regular update.
-Poor patching potentially drags you to downloading malware-infected update or file.
+Of many public wifi security best practices, regular patching and software updating is essential.
+Your antivirus, applications, and web browser need a regular update.
+Poor patching potentially drags you to downloading malware-infected updates or files.

 On public Wi-fi, you are sharing a network with tons of people.
 You are prone to attacks done by someone from the same network.
 So, avoid using sensitive information such as email and banking accounts.